Central Board of Film Certification: History

 it was amended again on 1 August 2023 with the introduction of Cinematography Amendment Bill.
 The bill awaits presidential assent.

 After the 1947 independence of India, autonomous regional censors were absorbed into the Bombay Board of Film Censors.
 The Cinematograph Act of 1952 reorganised the Bombay board into the Central Board of Film Censors.
 With the 1983 revision of cinematography rules, the body was renamed the Central Board of Film Certification.

 In 2021 the Film Certification Appellate Tribunal (FCAT) was scrapped by the Indian government.

 Principles

-The board's guiding principles are to ensure healthy public entertainment and education and, using modern technology, to make the certification process and board activities transparent to filmmakers, the media and the public also every video have to undergo CBFC certification for telecasting or distributing over any platform in India and suggestible same standards for anywhere in the world.
+The board have list of major guiding principles to ensure healthy public entertainment and education and, using modern technology, to make the certification process and board activities transparent to filmmakers, the media and the public also every video have to undergo CBFC certification for telecasting or distributing over any platform in India and suggestible same standards for anywhere in the world.

 Refusal to certify

 In addition to the certifications above, there is also the possibility of the board refusing to certify the film at all.